dmpalma/manufacturing-technology-notebooks/README.md

-# Analysis of Metal Forming with Jupyter Notebooks
+# Analysis of Manufacturing Technologies with Jupyter Notebooks

 Run in the cloud via mybinder: